osg-htc/all-hands/docs/2022/schedule-in-person.md

 # OSG All-Hands Meeting 2022 &ndash; Schedule (In-Person)

-In addition to the virtual parts of the [OSG](https://www.opensciencegrid.org) All-Hands Meeting 2022, there will be in-person (or hybrid) events each afternoon, Monday through Wednesday.
+In addition to the virtual parts of the [OSG](https://www.opensciencegrid.org) All-Hands Meeting 2022, there will be in-person or hybrid events (both in-person and virtual) each afternoon, Monday through Wednesday.

 ### Day-by-Day In-Person Schedule